Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 Yes.
 Any newly constructed or repaired well must have a permit issued by the Health Department.
-You will need to apply for a permit by filling out and submitting an application (PDF).
+Please visit the Environmental Health page for permit applications.
 You must pay a permit fee for new wells, however there is no charge for a well repair or abandonment permit.

 When a new well is constructed, we make a site visit at least 4 times to do the following: